 If you don’t know already, your sales funnel and/or sales cycle is defined as the time it takes a new lead to indicate interest, qualify, and close.
 For some companies, this might take a few weeks; for others, it might take a few months.
 Your sales cycle might have dry seasons when very few leads are coming in, or it might have busy seasons when there are so many leads that your team feels overwhelmed.
 Knowing the pattern of your sales cycle is key in selecting the right digital marketing initiative.

-With any marketing effort, there’s going to be set up time and an expected waiting period before you see results.
+With any marketing effort, there’s going to be setup time and an expected waiting period before you see results.
 (We’ve said it once and we will say it again: good marketing takes time).
 Knowing your sales cycle allows you to strategically plan your marketing efforts to avoid the next lead drought or bolster other initiatives within the pattern that your company expects.

 To be clear — we don’t need you to know an EXACT dollar amount that you would like to invest, but knowing how your company’s marketing budget works (and how that marketing budget fits into the overall picture) is a great place to start!

-4. Know your company’s general marketing history
+4. An overview of your company’s general marketing history

 Your marketing history is important.
 What has worked for your company in the past?
 More importantly, what hasn’t worked for you in the past?
 Why is that?
 Did you do a “post-mortem” on old marketing initiatives to see why things were successful or why they weren’t?